vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 43

-measurable, and criteria of measurement—\( *pramātṛ -prameya-pramāṇa* , which we have already seen above, *śl* .
+measurable, and criteria of measurement—\( *pramātṛ-prameya-pramāṇa* , which we have already seen above, *śl* .
 12–13\), taken separately, *kaula* referring to these three elements taken together.
 27

 Then \( *śl. * 49\) another, human group of four elements is added as present in the center of the *śrīcakra* : the four *avasthas* , which are states or modalities of consciousness going from the ordinary waking consciousness \( *jāgrat* \) to a fourth \( *turya/turīya* \) subtle one, these four being sub-sumed and dominated by a fi fth “above the fourth” \( *turyātīta* \) transcendent state, identical with the supreme uncreated divine Consciousness.
 28